Essay #58 – How to innovate right now

 Remember that the knowledge we have today about the universe did not come from magic books that have been sitting around waiting for us since the dawn of time.
 It came from curious people who not only asked questions, but followed them to places others weren’t willing to go.

-Francis Crick and James Watson, the discoverers of DNA, followed hunches and made guesses to answer their questions, spending hours in labs doing things their professors thought were not only unscientific, but a giant waste of time.
+Francis Crick, Watson and Franklin, the discoverers of DNA, followed hunches and made guesses to answer their questions, spending hours in labs doing things their professors thought were not only unscientific, but a giant waste of time.
 Even Socrates, the greatest philosopher of the Western world, was against the idea of writing things down in books.
 Had his pupil Plato not picked up on the innovation known as writing, and written down Socrates’s story himself, we wouldn’t know either of their names, much less the Socratic method for learning that many universities base their teachings on today.

 Progress depends on people thinking independently and following their curiosity as far as they can, including doing things others around them refuse to try.